Updated Mar 03, 2026

 What does effective student–staff engagement look like?

 Effective engagement centres on relevance and responsiveness.
-Staff gain usable insights by analysing patterns in student comments and by running short, focused feedback discussions within modules.
+Staff gain usable insights by analysing patterns in student comments and running short, focused feedback discussions within modules.
 Students benefit when they are invited to articulate what helped and what hindered, and when changes are visible in subsequent assessment briefs and marking approaches.
-Dialogic feedback sessions, regular tutor availability and transparent “you said → we did” updates build credibility and keep the loop closed.
+Dialogic feedback sessions, regular tutor availability and transparent “you said → we did” updates build credibility and close the loop.

 What should we change next?